CEX.IO is a solid cryptocurrency platform. But watch out for its high fees when buying and selling bitcoin.

 After you’ve registered an account and confirmed your email, you can start your bitcoin transfer.
 Add a payment source and deposit fiat currency, then purchase your bitcoin.

-CEX.IO is a solid bitcoin platform that can help you complete an entire money transfer.
-However, be careful of the fees you’ll pay when buying and selling bitcoin.
+CEX.IO is a solid cryptocurrency platform that can help you complete an entire money transfer.
+However, be careful of the fees you’ll pay when buying and selling cryptocurrency.